langchain-ai/langgraph/README.md

 ## Overview

 [LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs.
-It extends the [LangChain Expression Language](https://python.langchain.com/docs/expression_language/) with the ability to coordinate multiple chains (or actors) across multiple steps of computation in cycles.
-It is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
+Inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/), LangGraph lets you coordinate and checkpoint multiple chains (or actors) across cyclic computational steps using regular python functions (or [JS]()).
 The current public interface draws inspiration from [NetworkX](https://networkx.org/documentation/latest/).

-The main use is for adding **cycles** to your LLM application.
+The main use is for adding **cycles** and **persistance** to your LLM application.
+If you only need quick Directed Acyclic Graphs (DAGs), you can already accomplish this using [LangChain Expression Language](https://python.langchain.com/docs/expression_language/).
-Crucially, LangGraph is not **optimized for acyclic**, or Directed Acyclic Graph (DAG), workflows.
-If you want to build a DAG, you can just use [LangChain Expression Language](https://python.langchain.com/docs/expression_language/).

-Cycles are important for agent-like behaviors, where you call an LLM in a loop, asking it what action to take next.
+Cycles are important for agentic behaviors, where you call an LLM in a loop, asking it what action to take next.

 ## Installation